lausek/lovm2/book/src/building/introduction.md

 #fn main() {
 let mut builder = ModuleBuilder::new();

-// creates the entry point `Hir` and returns a mutable reference.
+// creates the entry point `HIR` and returns a mutable reference.
 // this is actually a shortcut for builder.add(ENTRY_POINT) let main_hir = builder.entry();